jefftenney/LPTIM-Tick/ReadMe.md

 1. Update the LPTIM [instance selection](https://github.com/jefftenney/LPTIM-Tick/blob/5ca1c2ee5878479d2c5c1bac3c8f6a6ae2dea7eb/Core/Src/lptimTick.c#L255-L257).
 (For STM32WL users, [here](https://github.com/jefftenney/LPTIM-Tick/blob/5ca1c2ee5878479d2c5c1bac3c8f6a6ae2dea7eb/Core/Src/lptimTick.c#L289) too.)
 LPTIM1 is the default.
 1. Update the [initialization code](https://github.com/jefftenney/LPTIM-Tick/blob/5ca1c2ee5878479d2c5c1bac3c8f6a6ae2dea7eb/Core/Src/lptimTick.c#L275-L279) that is specific to both the MCU family and the LPTIM instance.

+---

+## Application Requirements

+1. You must ensure that no combination of your application's interrupt handlers and your code in `configPOST_SLEEP_PROCESSING()` can delay the tick ISR more than one tick period.
+To help your application meet this requirement, consider setting `configTICK_INTERRUPT_PRIORITY` to `configLIBRARY_MAX_SYSCALL_INTERRUPT_PRIORITY`, and make sure to implement `configPOST_SLEEP_PROCESSING()` so it executes quickly.
+See [vUlpPostSleepProcessing()](https://github.com/jefftenney/LPTIM-Tick/blob/4caa6b997983a834a11a7aa87f217efa9cdbfb5b/Core/Src/ulp.c#L145) for an example.